Jamie-Chang/Jamie-Blog/content/python-free-threading-asyncio.md

 With the immanent release of Python 3.13, I wanted to look at the biggest changes coming to Python.
 I think by far the most exciting feature is free-threaded Python from [PEP-703](https://peps.python.org/pep-0703/).

 As I'm quite late to the party, there's already a of articles talking about it.
 I came accross an excellent [article](https://til.simonwillison.net/python/trying-free-threaded-python) from Simon Wilson, which successfully demonstrated parallelism for pure Python functions.
-Building on top of this I wanted to look at ways to synchronise threads beyond using `ThreadPool.map`.
+Building on top of this I wanted to look at ways to synchronise threads beyond using `ThreadPoolExecutor.map`.

 Prior to Python 3.13 threads were used for IO bound tasks due to the GIL, Asyncio is also used for IO (duh...) and we can wrap threads using [`asyncio.to_thread`](https://docs.python.org/3/library/asyncio-task.html#asyncio.to_thread).
 For example,

 ```python
 await asyncio.to_thread(io_bound_task, "first_arg", optional="optional")
 ```

-Here's a quote lifted directly from Asyncio docs.
-In our case the GIL is not a problem:
+Can we use it for CPU bound tasks?
+Here's a quote lifted directly from Asyncio docs:

 > Note Due to the GIL, asyncio.to_thread() can typically only be used to make IO-bound functions non-blocking.
 However, for extension modules that release the GIL or alternative Python implementations that don’t have one, asyncio.to_thread() can also be used for CPU-bound functions.
+The only thing stopping us was the GIL, so CPU bound tasks shouldn't be a problem.
+Though it still feels a bit silly given the name Async*IO*.

-So I modified Simon's example:
+I updated Simon's test script with AsyncIO modifications:

 ```python
 import argparse